Frequently Asked Questions

 The Stay Abroad is compulsory for all students.
 If travel abroad is impossible on the grounds of disability or other extenuating circumstances, however, alternative options can be considered.
 These could consist of doing an internship in a professional area relevant for students of English or in other activities related to the study of English.
 Contact the International Coordinator for more information.

-Once you have completed your Stay Abroad, you have to write a short report (approx. 750 words) or contribute to and participate in the annual Stay Abroad Meeting, in order to complete and pass the ungraded Stay Abroad module.
+Once you have completed your Stay Abroad, you have to write a short report (approx. 750 words) or a podcast (10 minutes).

 This report is an account of many elements of your experience - the culture of the host country, your experiences at the workplace/university, the linguistic discoveries and insights, and anything else that may be of interest to the other students that read it.
 It is designed as a resource that will enlighten others about what they can do for the stay abroad.
 Students are encouraged to write in the first-person: reflexively, and relatively informally.